 My work is centred around in-depth market research and analytics.
 So if you’re interested in paying for SaaS copywriting that will bring you trackable results over time, keep reading.

-If you’ve reached out to me, I’ll review your credentials and contact you if we think we’ll be a good fit for each other.
+If you’ve reached out to me, I’ll review your credentials and contact you if I think we might be a good fit for each other.

 From there, we’ll schedule an initial consultation call.
 The main goals of this call are to get to understand your SaaS a bit deeper, to answer any questions you have about me, and to explain my process and how we move forward.

-If you like where things are headed after our call, we’ll draft up a proposal for an initial discovery audit.
+If you like where things are headed after our call, I’ll draft up a proposal for an initial discovery audit.

 Once you approve the proposal, it’s time to get cracking.

-The initial discovery audit is all about doing the essential research required in order to identify the main issues you face and your lowest hanging fruit - i.e. the things I can focus on that will nearly guarantee significant ROI for you.
-By diagnosing your biggest areas for improvement, I can then move into figuring out the lowest cost actions to take to maximize your growth potential.
+The initial discovery audit is all about doing the essential research required in order to identify the main issues you face and your lowest hanging fruit - i.e. the things I can focus on that should provide the highest ROI for you.
+After diagnosing your biggest areas for improvement, I can work out the lowest cost actions that should be taken to maximize your growth potential.

 Consider this example: